- What are Web Frameworks?

-- Angular reduces development time by using boilerplate coding (code sections that appear repeatedly with little or without any changes).
+- Angular reduces development time by using boilerplate coding (code sections that appear repeatedly with little or any changes).

 - It reduces the build time by allowing developers to reuse components and even the architecture to simplify the development process.
 Additionally, it simplifies the testing process.

 - Using open-source libraries such as Angular Material and AgGrid, it’s possible to create a responsive and dynamic user interface with many features.

 - Angular CLI (Command Line Interface) is regarded as one of the best command line interfaces for building, scaffolding, and maintaining web applications.

 - To debug web applications, Angular supports or provides Chrome and Firefox Dev tools and extensions.
 The framework is also home to a wide range of third-party libraries.